Dylan Groenewegen: 2020

 Groenewegen's 2020 season started well, with victories on stages 1 and 3 as well as the points classification of the Volta a la Comunitat Valenciana.
 Groenewegen had further success in the UAE Tour, winning stage 4 on 26 February.
 He beat Fernando Gaviria and Pascal Ackermann to the finish in Dubai after 173 km.

 During stage 1 of the Tour de Pologne in Katowice, Poland on 5 August, Groenewegen pushed Fabio Jakobsen into the barriers surrounding the finish line causing a very serious crash that put his rival in hospital and eventually in a medically induced coma.
 Groenewegen crashed as well and suffered a broken collarbone.
 More riders were involved in the crash; French sprinter Marc Sarreau had to abandon the race due to his injuries resulting from the crash.
 Groenewegen was disqualified from the race and fined CHF 500.
-Jakobsen's directeur sportif Patrick Lefevere said his team are considering bringing criminal charges against Groenewegen.
+Jakobsen's directeur sportif Patrick Lefevere said at the time that his team were considering bringing criminal charges against Groenewegen.

 In November 2020, Groenewegen was handed a nine-month ban for causing the crash, backdated to the day of the incident, meaning the ban ended on 7 May 2021.
 The previous month, Jakobsen had to undergo facial surgery where his jaw was reconstructed and bone was transplanted.
 Both Groenewegen and his team Jumbo-Visma apologized and took responsibility, with Groenewegen saying he "deviated from [his] line" and also that he wanted to be a "fair sprinter".